AcademySoftwareFoundation/rez/INSTALL.md

 ```
 ]$ pip install rez
 ```

+> [[media/icons/info.png]] While the `install.py` script only supoprts Python 3,
+> rez is still usable with Python when installed via pip.
+In other words, the API
+> is fully compatible with Python 2 and 3.

 However, this comes with a caveat - rez command line tools _are not guaranteed to work correctly_ once inside a rez environment (ie after using the `rez-env`